The Netherlands

 CME accreditation

 ECNP's independent Scientific Programme Committee (SPC) composes the programme of the 38th ECNP Congress, 11-14 October 2025 in Amsterdam, the Netherlands with the intention of providing participants with high-quality, balanced, and educational content across the field of applied neuroscience and its related disciplines.
 ECNP has taken great care to respond to the need of physicians to participate in continuing medical education (CME) programmes recognised by the European Union and their home countries.
-For the programme of the 38th ECNP Congress, ECNP has requested accreditation from the relevant accrediting agencies for European credits.
+The European Accreditation Committee in CNS (EACIC) has granted a total of 22,5 CME credits to the 38th ECNP Congress, for Saturday-Tuesday.

 Disclosures